-Table 3 gives our best estimate of the change in inequality among countries and of Sweden's rank in terms of the magnitude of the change.
-It records percentage point changes in earnings ratios from OECD and LIS data and changes in Gini coefficients from LIS data in the 1990s.
-Sweden had the 5th largest increase in earnings ratios among the 12 countries in the OECD data and among the 14 countries in the LIS data; and the fifth largest increase in Gini coefficients.
-Thus, Sweden's increase in inequality put it high in the ranking of countries by the magnitude of increased inequality.
 Even so, however, inequality was sufficiently low in Sweden that the country remained one of the lowest inequality countries in the world.
-This is shown in the measures of inequality circa 2000 in table 4.
-In these measures Sweden ranges from 2nd to 4th in having lower income inequality.
+In table 3 Sweden has the lowest 90/10 ratio of earnings in the OECD data in 2003 and has the third lowest 90/10 ratio of earnings in the LIS data set.
+It is tied for fifth with Finland in its Gini coefficient in 2000 the LIS data.
+Table 4 records additional measures of inequality circa 2000 from other sources: OECD earnings data published in the Employment Outlook; ratios of 90/10 levels disposable income from LIS, earnings ratios from a study by Martins and Pereira (2004), Gini coefficients from the UN's Human Development Report, and other LIS measures.
+In all of these statistics, Sweden remains among the lowest inequality countries in the advanced world.
+Sweden ranges from 2nd to 4th in having lower income inequality.
 It has the 2nd or 3rd lowest 90/10 earnings ratio, behind Norway and Denmark in column 1, behind Norway in column 2 and behind Germany in column 3.
 It has the 3rd lowest Gini in column 4 and the 4th lowest Gini in column 5.
 It is third in the fraction of persons whose disposable incomes place them below 50 percent of the median income in columns 6 and 7.

 To see the extent to which the narrow wage dispersion affect incentives to invest in skill in Sweden relative to other advanced countries, we examined OECD data on the relative earnings for workers with tertiary education for 22 countries.
 In 2004 earnings for those with tertiary education relative to average earnings was 1.28 in Sweden compared to 1.72 in the US.
 This placed Sweden third lowest in relative earnings for university graduates among the countries.
-For "tertiary-type A and advanced research programmes", the relative income ratio was 1.39 in Sweden compared to 1.81 in the US.
-Other OECD data confirm this picture.
+For "tertiary-type A and advanced research programmes", the relative income ratio was 1.39 in Sweden compared to 1.81 in the US.12 Other OECD data confirm this picture.
 Estimating log earnings equations for 21 OECD countries for 2001 Boarini and Strauss (2007, table 1) report a coefficient for tertiary education relative to secondary education for men of 0.26 in Sweden (2nd lowest in the countries covered) and of 0.21 for women (the lowest) compared to 0.65 for men and 0.64 for women in the US, which was the highest among the countries covered.